4-LEGS: 4D Language Embedded Gaussian Splatting: Evaluation

 We assemble the \datasetname{} benchmark by pairing the six multiview video sequences from the Panoptic Sports dataset used in ~\cite{luiten2023dynamic} (originally from the Panoptic Studio dataset~\cite{joo2015panoptic}) with ground-truth spatio-temporal segmentation maps, corresponding to fifteen different textual queries.
 We annotate five camera views per sequence, yielding a set of 90 annotated video--caption pairs, comprised of 13500 frames overall.
 Additional details are provided in the supplementary material.

 \textbf{Metrics.} We adopt a set of evaluation metrics that consider both the spatial and temporal dimensions, as well as the 3D nature of our multi-view data.
-For evaluating bounding box outputs we follow 2D techniques (\emph{e.g.} ~\cite{Zhang_2020_CVPR}) and define $vIoU$ as
+We follow 2D techniques (\emph{e.g.} ~\cite{Zhang_2020_CVPR}) and define $vIoU$ as

 where $S_u$ and $S_i$ are the sets of frames in the union and intersection between the ground-truth and the prediction, and $\hat{b}_t$ and $b_t$ are the predicted and ground truth bounding boxes at time t.
 We extend this metric for spatio-temporal grounding at the pixel level by defining $vAP$.
 We calculate $vAP$ by measuring Average Precision (AP) for each annotated frame, evaluating segmentation quality on the pixel level.
 We then calculate: